pranavi2/my-portfolio-website/README.md

 To install the necessary dependencies, run one of the following commands:

-``bash
+bash
 npm install

-Running the Development Server
+->Running the Development Server
-Start the development server to preview the website locally:
+->Start the development server to preview the website locally:

 bash
-Copy code
+->Copy code
-npm run dev
+->npm run dev
-or

-bash
-Copy code
-yarn dev
-or

-bash
-Copy code
-pnpm dev
 Open your browser and navigate to http://localhost:3000 to see the site in action.

 Build for Production